ninjapiratica/lti-13-platform/NP.Lti13Platform.Core/README.md

 All of the internal services are transient and therefore the data service may be added at any scope (Transient, Scoped, Singleton).

+## ILti13ToolSecurityService

+Tools and platforms must exchange information out of band to establish trust.
+This includes keys, client ids, and deployment ids.

+In order to assist with this, the `ILti13ToolSecurityService` is available to help with getting this information to send to the tool from the platform.
+This service does not guarantee it has all the information necessary to fully establish trust with the tool, it only contains the bare minimum defined in the spec.
+A tool may require additional information.

 ## Defaults

 ### Routing